 Whether learning popular songs, or following the graded Royal Conservatory curriculum, students will benefit from “one-on-one” lessons with our professional instructors.
-Students will enjoy a program of theory, technique, improvisation, composition and performance tailored to suit their goals.
+Students will enjoy a program of theory, technique, improvisation, composition and performance tailored to suit their goals and needs.

 Our instructors are well versed in many popular methods, such as Hal Leonard, Four Star, Leila Fletcher, the Alfred Series and the Royal Conservatory methods.
 All of our teachers are capable of modifying the lessons to fit each individual student.

 Depending on the method used by the teacher, every student can choose classical, blues, pop, jazz, and many other styles of music for their Montreal piano lessons.
 Our students are encouraged to bring their iPod to share their favorite songs with their teachers.
 Many students will perform popular material from their own favorite artists at the semi-annual Recitals, as well as favorites from their own method books.